fernandagq/Study-Aid/README.md

 # Project Title

 You provide the word, we provide its landscape to help you learn it.
-Word searches return its definition, images related to the word, and the word used in context.
-Users can then create flash cards of their words and practice learning their definitions.
+Word searches return its definition, images related to the word, and the pronunciation of the word.
+Users can then create flash cards of their words and practice learning the definitions.

 ## Built With